EU Parliament Monitor โ€” API Documentation - v0.8.49

 Layer Technology Version Purpose Rationale

-Language TypeScript 5.x Primary development language Strict type safety, compile-time error detection; compiles from src/ to scripts/ targeting ES2024
+Language TypeScript 6.0.3 Primary development language Strict type safety; compiles from src/ โ†’ scripts/ targeting ES2025, module: NodeNext

 Package Manager npm 10.x Dependency management Native Node.js package manager, security audit integration

-Testing Vitest 4.x Unit and integration testing Fast, modern, ESM-native test runner with great DX
+Testing Vitest 4.1.4 Unit and integration testing Fast, ESM-native; happy-dom env; happy-dom@20.9.0

-Formatting Prettier 3.x Code formatting Zero-config, opinionated formatter, consistent code style
+Formatting Prettier 3.8.3 Code formatting Opinionated formatter, consistent code style

 Technology Current Version Minimum Version End-of-Life Update Policy